CesiumGS/3d-tiles/specification/Metadata/README.md

 Names (`name`) provide a human-readable label for a property, and must be unique to a property within a class.
 Names must be valid UTF-8 strings, and should be written in natural language.
 Property names do not have inherent meaning; to provide such a meaning, a property must also define a [semantic](#semantics).

-> **Example:** A common example of a ID / Name pair would be `localTemperature` and `"Local Temperature"`.
+> **Example:** A typical ID / Name pair, in English, would be `localTemperature` and `"Local Temperature"`.
+In Japanese, the name might be represented as "きおん".
 Because IDs are restricted to alphanumeric characters and underscores, use of helpful property names is essential for clarity in many languages.

+> **Example:**

 #### Description